fahimrahat58/Fit-Log/README.md

 ---

-## 📝 Short Description
+## 📝 Description

 **FitLog** is a modern workout library and personal workout planning application.

-Users can explore workouts, search and sort exercises, view detailed workout information, create a personalized **Today's Plan**, save workouts for later, and mark completed workouts.
+Users can browse workouts, search and sort exercises, view detailed workout information, create a personalized **Today's Plan**, save workouts for later, and mark completed workouts.

-The application uses a REST API for workout data and **localStorage** to persist the user's workout plan, saved workouts, and completion status.
+Workout information is fetched from a REST API, while user-specific plan and saved data are persisted using **localStorage**.

 ---

 ## ✨ Key Features

-### 1. 🏋️ Workout Library
+### 🏋️ 1.
+Workout Library

-Browse a collection of workouts with useful information such as:
+Browse a collection of workouts with:

 * Workout name
-* Muscle group
+* Muscle groups
+* Equipment
 * Difficulty
 * Duration
 * Calories
 * Rating
 * Workout image

-Users can also search and sort workout entries.
+The library also supports workout search and sorting.

 ---

-### 2. 🔎 Workout Details
+### 🔎 2.
+Workout Details

 Each workout has a dedicated dynamic details page containing: